-It’s actually been my salad for the last couple of months.
-I discovered a close version to this salad on my friend Tina’s site after she suggested to me and I have craved it oh so often ever since.
+I was originally inspired to make this salad for the first time many years ago after seeing it on my friend Tina’s site after she suggested it to me and I have craved it oh so often ever since.

 So when I say look at this plate of goodness from more of a nutritional standpoint this is what I mean.
 I don’t always feel like eating a salad.
 For some reason making at a salad at home is the last thing I want to do.
 I love eating them out, but at home, eh, too much work maybe?
 Silly, I know.
 But when you see how good for you a plate like this is, you can’t help but start to crave it.
 Well, at least that’s how I work.